Return to Koh Chang Beaches

 High Street at the northern end

-By the turning down to Tantawan and its neighbours at Beach Tango, Bamboo, Apple Beachfront and Sea Bar, the street comes alive in the late afternoon and on into the evening, with stands laid out selling little bags of curry, fruit, bbq chicken and and sticky rice, even kebabs.
-Opposite them all, the long running, Italian restaurant, Piatto Ricco, continues to quietly go about its business.
+Opposite the turning down to Tantawan and its neighbours at Beach Tango, Bamboo, Apple Beachfront and Sea Bar, the street comes alive in the late afternoon and on into the evening, with stands laid out selling little bags of curry, fruit, bbq chicken and and sticky rice, even kebabs.
+The long running, Italian restaurant, Piatto Ricco, continues to quietly go about its business at the far end.

-The entrance to Sea Bar has a small seafood restaurant, I Love Kitchen and a bar as its gatekeepers, whilst the huge Findig store sells all manner of luggage, clothes and other souvenirs.
+The entrance to Sea Bar has a small seafood restaurant, Fresh Catch and a bar as its gatekeepers, whilst the huge Findig store sells all manner of luggage, clothes and other souvenirs.

 Kacha Resort Area

-Just before Kacha Resort, a small road leads inland to another little world of cheap no frills guesthouses, Fishermans’ Hill, Tuktuk, Island Lodge and White Sand Garden all built up the hillside amid the trees and just a short walk to the beach.
+Just before Kacha Resort, a small road leads inland to another little world of cheap no frills guesthouses, Tuk Tuk, Island Lodge built up the hillside amid the trees and just a short walk to the beach.
+Pingpong House is at the very end.

 The Southern End – White Sand Beach

 Shortly after the walkway from the beach, Grand View Resort sits at the start of the rocks and cliffs, which signal the southern end of White Sands Beach.
-Down on the seafront, the resort’s brand new Sunset Bar and Restaurant opened in 2023 and there’s also a Marin coffee shop at the top by the entrance.
+The popular, Tum Preang Praang restaurant sits streetside at the entrance.

-Opposite the so called Grand View Plaza houses restaurants along the front – Alaturka, Bella Vita and Athithan and the bar Monkeys, among others.
-At the rear, Rock Bar provides the nightlife.
+Opposite the so called Grand View Plaza houses restaurants along the front – Alaturka, Bella Vita, TR Restaurant, Athithan and the bar Red Monkey, among others.
+At the rear, Rock Bar provides the nightlife and Koh Chang Muay Thai has its centre – gym and fight nights every Wednesday and Saturday.

 white-sand-beach-koh-chang-south-street